vacp2p/rfc/waku/README.md

 All Waku messages sent as ÐΞVp2p Wire Protocol packets SHOULD be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).

-If Waku node does not support a particular packet code, it should just ignore the packet without generating any error.
+Waku nodes that do not support a particular packet code SHOULD ignore the packet without generating any error.

 ## RLPx subprotocol